kaakeli/TheKello/README.md

   // Known Issues //

-- If transperancy are enableded, you cant move form.
+- If transperancy are enableded, you can't move form.
 - Can't disable transperancy.
 - No save for app settings.
 - Some visual bugs.